Attri-Inc/attri_secondbrain/README.md

   - Word
   - Audio
   - Video
-- **Open Source**: Freedom is beautiful, and so is Quivr.
+- **Open Source**: Freedom is beautiful, and so is Attri.
 Open source and free to use.

 ## Demo Highlights 🎥